 The M.D.
 Program utilizes the Student Evaluation and Promotions Committee (SEPC) to monitor student performance and make recommendations related to student advancement, graduation, remediation, monitoring, probation, leaves of absence, re-enrollment and dismissal.
 Please see Policy 9.9.2 "Student Evaluation and Promotions Committee" and the SEPC APPEALS PROCESS section of Policy 9.9.2 which can be found on the UCF COM Policies Page.

-Student Professional Conduct Council
+Procedures for Professional Conduct